 What are some misconceptions about Living Trusts in California?

 Common misconceptions include that trusts are only for the wealthy and that a Living Trust alone can avoid all taxes.
-While trusts can bypass probate, they do not shield assets from estate or income taxes entirely.
+While trusts can bypass probate, they do not entirely shield assets from estate or income taxes.

-What are potential drawbacks of a California Living Trust?
+What are the potential drawbacks of a California Living Trust?

 Potential drawbacks include the costs associated with establishing and maintaining the trust, as well as the significant time and paperwork required for the setup process.
 Despite these challenges, many find that the benefits outweigh the drawbacks.